Wrongful Death Attorney Atlanta

 In this case, the executor or personal representative brings litigation on behalf of the deceased’s heirs to the court in the Atlanta metropolitan area where the deceased lived.

 The individual or entity against whom the suit is brought is the “Defendant.”
 The suit will make the claim that the Defendant acted in an intentional or negligent manner and has been responsible for the untimely death of the deceased individual.
-A famous example for Atlanta residents would be the Tex McIver case, which we document more thoroughly below among other examples of other wrongful death lawsuits in Georgia.

 Although the plaintiff in such cases is technically the estate of the deceased, a wrongful death lawsuit can be filed by surviving parents, spouses, or on behalf of minor children.
-All of these details can certainly be confusing, which is why it pays to have competent and effective wrongful death counsel on your side.

 Factors Involved in Atlanta Wrongful Death Lawsuits